-If a Management Board member's contract of employment is terminated for cause by Vonovia SE pursuant to Section 626 (1) of the German Civil Code before the end of the performance period or if the Management Board member resigns without the company having determined good cause for this, all rights and vested rights in respect of the LTIP are forfeited with immediate effect and without compensation.
+If a Management Board member's contract of employment is terminated for cause by Vonovia SE pursuant to Section 626 (1) of the German Civil Code before the end of the performance period or if the Management Board member resigns without the company having determined good cause for this, all rights and vested rights with respect to the LTIP are forfeited with immediate effect and without compensation.
 This does not include claims from performance shares that are no longer within the performance period on the date when the Management Board member's contract of employment ends.

 6.4.
-Provisions Due to a Change of Control
+Provisions Due to a Change of Controls

-In the case of a change of control and certain related encroachments on the independence of the Management Board or material changes to the composition of the Management Board or Supervisory Board, the Management Board members are entitled to resign and terminate their contract of employment.
-If a Management Board member exercises this right, they are fundamentally entitled to severance pay under the contract of employment in the amount of the severance pay cap described in 6.1, whereby the severance pay must never remunerate more than the remaining term of the contract of employment; severance pay equivalent to 150% of the aforementioned severance pay cap (in other words, up to three annual total compensation payments) applies for the last time in fiscal year 2021 to a Management Board member in accordance with the previously established recommendation in paragraph 4.2.3 (5) GCGC 2017, which in any case must never remunerate more than the remaining term of the contract of employment.
+In the case of a change of control and certain related encroachments on the independence of the Management Board or material changes to the composition of the Management Board or Supervisory Board, the Management Board members appointed with effect from a date before 2022 are entitled to resign and terminate their contract of employment.
+If a Management Board member exercises this right, they are fundamentally entitled to severance pay under the contract of employment in the amount of the severance pay cap described in 6.1, but the severance pay must never remunerate more than the remaining term of the contract of employment.